-In cloud computing, apps, services and data are no longer established on a local computer but are presented as a service via a private or a public cloud.
-Whereas private clouds operate over a company’s servers or data centres, public clouds are hosted by outer providers.
+In cloud computing, apps, services, and data are no longer established on a local computer but are presented as a service via a private or a public cloud.
+Whereas private clouds operate over a company’s servers or data centers, public clouds are hosted by outer providers.
 Users no longer buy IT in the application of software or servers – they just rent it.

-By implementing advanced technologies, such as IoT and cloud, insurance businesses can maximize agility in their customer-facing, back-office roles, decrease costs and optimize relevant processes.
+By implementing advanced technologies, such as IoT and cloud, insurance businesses can maximize agility in their customer-facing, and back-office roles, decrease costs, and optimize relevant processes.

 Zero percent interest rates have further weakened investment revenue and profitability.
 Regulatory intervention is endangering margins and capacity of loss reserves, such as calls to return premiums based on decreased usage.
 In parallel, insurers have been forced to return to technology and operational flexibility in the wake of the sudden disruption of sourced assistance.